Bachelors of Music (Honours) / Education (Secondary)

 - Students are expected to fund travel and living expenses associated with placements, some of which may be outside the Brisbane metropolitan area.

-- From 2018, all students are required to successfully meet the Literacy and Numeracy Test for Initial Teacher Education (LANTITE) standards prior to graduation.
+- All students are required to successfully meet the Literacy and Numeracy Test for Initial Teacher Education (LANTITE) standards prior to graduation.

-- Please contact the School of Education for further details (education@.uq.edu.au) or visit the School of Education office.
+- Please contact the School of Education for further details (email@example.com) or visit the School of Education office.

-- For more information on the test, including sample tests and registration information, please visit the Australian Council for Educational Research (ACER) website https://teacheredtest.acer.edu.au/
+- For more information on the LANTITE tests, including sample tests and registration information, please visit the Australian Council for Educational Research website: https://teacheredtest.acer.edu.au

 Domestic places in the Bachelors of Music (Honours) / Education (Secondary) are Commonwealth Supported.
 This means the cost of your education is shared between you and the Australian Government.